 - Mix the pineapple with the pudding mix in a medium bowl

 - Refrigerate until ready to serve

-This post was originally published in 2016.
+This post was originally published in 2016 and updated in 2023.